aravind4799/KeepApp/README.md

 #Tech Stack: MERN

-Note: Since this application is hosted on the render platform [Link text]([URL](https://render.com/)) on a free instance it might spin down with inactivity, which can delay requests by 50 seconds or more.
+Note: Since this application is hosted on the render platform [https://render.com/](https://render.com/) on a free instance it might spin down with inactivity, which can delay requests by 50 seconds or more.